Karl Roy: Personal life

 Roy has a daughter named Ariana Nicole (born 1994), his only child with his ex-girlfriend Maria Nieves San Diego (Yvette).
 Roy married Dena Devries in 2000.
 Roy was also famous for being an avid tattoo and piercing wearer.
 He had a wide variety of tattoos and piercings all over his body.

 Death

 Karl Roy died on March 13, 2012, reportedly due to cardiac arrest, although he was diagnosed with pulmonary edema.
-Prior to his death, he was rushed to the Cardinal Rufino Santos Hospital in San Juan City where he was put in ICU.
+Prior to his death, he was rushed to the Cardinal Santos Medical Center (sometimes also known as the Cardinal Rufino Santos Hospital) in San Juan City where he was put in ICU.
 He is survived by his wife Dena and daughter Ariana.
 Hours after his death, Roy became the top trending topic on Twitter Philippines.
 His remains were cremated and his wake was held at the Our Lady of Mount Carmel Shrine in New Manila, Quezon City.
 On March 18, his urn was transferred to his family mausoleum at the Loyola Memorial Park as the permanent resting place.